Difference between Debian and Arch

 - Configure fstab, Chroot, Time zone, Localization, network configuration, initramfs, root password, boot loader.

 For scripts, please refer to the official website.

 - In the arch, the user is offered the ability to build a custom system by choosing among thousands of high-quality packages

-- Debian releases live install images for CDs, DVDs, and USBs with choice of desktop environments
+- Debian releases live install images for CDs, DVDs, and USBs with a choice of desktop environments

-- In the arch, following repositories are there –
+- In the arch, the following repositories are there –

 Debian vs Arch Comparison Table

 below is the topmost comparison between Debian vs Arch:

 |1.||Debian Linux can be installed in any of the architectures among x86, ARM, MIPS, etc.||Arch supports x86 only, and arch claims that this has been done so for optimal performance.|